nhsconnect/prm-gp2gp-transfer-classifier/README.md

 # prm-gp2gp-data-pipeline

-This repo contains the data pipeline responsible for deriving GP2GP metrics from data sources such as NMS.
+This repo contains the data pipeline responsible for deriving GP2GP metrics.
+These metrics are calculated by inferring the outcome of each GP2GP transfer using the logs produced by SPINE.

 ## Running

+The data pipeline can be installed via `python setup.py install`, or packaged into a docker container via `docker build`.
+Alternatively, you can download one of the docker containers already published to ECR.

+The main code entrypoint is via `python -m prmdata.pipeline.platform_metrics_calculator.main`.

-### Extracting Spine data from NMS
+### Extracting Spine data from Splunk

 Run the following query for the desired time range and save the results as a csv.